vankesteren/fastapi_film_recommender/README.md

 - ⚡ [FastAPI](https://fastapi.tiangolo.com/) for turning this into a microservice
 - 🐋 [Docker](https://www.docker.com/) for containerizing the whole application

-## Installation
+## Installation & interactive use

-1. Install PostgreSQL & Docker
+1. Install PostgreSQL & python
 2. Clone this repo and `cd` to it.
 3. Install and generate the example database:
     ```sh